Podchaser Logo

 5:58

-a bit in the book. take you through my
+it quite a bit in the book.
+I

-journey really because there's so many other people's journeys
+take you through my journey, really, because there's so many other

-in one way or another but as
+people's journeys in one way or

 6:06

-long as I can remember like
+as I can remember, like

 6:08

-I take it all the way back to potty training I
+I take it all the way back to potty training, I

 6:11

-just felt like there was something just so wrong
+just felt like there was something just

 6:13